 Quartzite(Metamorphic Rock) – Quartzite is an excellent choice for those who may find its movement similar to marble, but are looking for something a bit more durable.
 Quartzite, a natural product containing the mineral quartz, is not to be confused with the blend of nature and technology which has been coined with the industry name “quartz.”
 Please see a description of quartz below.
 Quartzite, on the other hand, bears many similar properties of granite- more scratch, stain, and heat resistant than marble.
 Quartzite gets its strength from the quartz crystals which formed under extreme geological pressure in sandstone.
 The result is a dense material which is a great option for countertops.
 Prices are High.

 Dolomite also known as Dolostone (Sedimentary Rock) – Dolostone typically appears in many similar forms to marble (white-to-gray and white to light-brown- although other colors such as red, green, or black are possible).
 In fact, many stone color options labeled as marble in fact are dolostones or contain a fair amount of dolomite in them.
-Dolomite is magnesium rich and, therefore, is a little more durable and less prone to scratching than something like a Carrara marble (which has relatively more calcium); however, it is not scratch and stain resistant.
+Dolomite is magnesium-rich and, therefore, is a little more durable and less prone to scratching than something like a Carrara marble (which has relatively more calcium); however, it is not scratch and stain-resistant.
 Prices range from medium to high.

 Quartz (Engineered Stone) Quartz is the result of natural quartz minerals crushed into smaller particulates and then bonded together with resins.
 Pigments are also added to aid in producing unique colors and patterns, proprietary to each brand.
 Known for its incredible scratch and stain resistance, it can also be somewhat tolerable to heat- though care should still be practiced to avoid scorching or thermal shock (which said damages are most often unrepairable).
 Not recommended for areas exposed to high heat or UV exposure i.e. fit pits or outdoor kitchens.
-Traditionally uniform in design, quartz products are now available in many brilliant patterns which can mimic movement found in many natural products.
+Traditionally uniform in design, quartz products are now available in many brilliant patterns that can mimic movement found in many natural products.
 Additionally, due to its man-made process, colors can also be available which are not typically found in natural stone.
 Prices are high and typically driven by the demand of the trending colors and patterns.

 Ultra-Compact/Porcelain surfaces (Dekton) – Formed with natural minerals under extreme pressure comparable to the earth’s core, the result is a product of impressive strength and durability.
-Scratch resistant, stain resistant, heat resistant, and UV stable, Ultra-compact surfaces can be ideal for most any application- interior or exterior.
+Scratch-resistant, stain-resistant, heat resistant, and UV stable, Ultra-compact surfaces can be ideal for most any application- interior or exterior.
 Please note- most ultra-compact surfaces patterns are not “through baked” and therefore special consideration should be given for treating your type of edge i.e. mitering edges.
 Additional fees apply for such treatments.
 Ask your BBG Project Manager about projects where ultra-compact surfaces excel.
 Prices are high.

 Pyrolithic Stone (Geoluxe) – The newest generation for “man-made stone,” Geoluxe is currently the only brand made with this patented technique.
 The description, pyrolithic stone, refers to the process of removing sensitive resins from the engineered stone process and exclusively using only natural stone minerals to manufacture the product.
 Formed by returning natural stone back to its original molten form, much like lava or magma, the contents are then poured in a sequence to achieve proprietary colors and patterns.
 The result of this natural product, altered by man, is a surface that is scratch, stain, chemical, heat, and frost resistant that is easy to maintain.
-Additionally, the process affords a product that is “through baked,” so color and patterns are passed through the entire product displaying edges which are consistent with the top surface.
-Colors and patterns of this new product are limited.
+Additionally, the process affords a product that is “through baked,” so color and patterns are passed through the entire product displaying edges that are consistent with the top surface.
+The colors and patterns of this new product are limited.
 Ask your BBG Project Manager for more information about pyrolithic stone.
 Prices are high.